Denzil77777/TDPECV/README.md

 - If you are using images similar to mine, kindly note that,  upon executing Terraform  (i) init, (ii) Terraform fmt, (iii) Terraform Plan, and finally (iv) Terraform -auto-apply.
 - In a layman's way, login to your AWS Console, based on the AWS region you have used, or you are at; in my case eu-central-1.
 - From the AWS Console, you may search CloudFront,  Distributions, and you should see something similar like the screenshots I have attached.
 - For the moment, for this  mini project, you need to  first go to S3, and upload the corresponding images, into S3 creted by Terraform.
-Please see my screenshot.
+Please see my belo screenshot for your easy reference.
+It is found uder Documemts/CloudFront_Distribute_i.png, too

 [<img src="Documents/CloudFront_Distribute_i.png" alt="Terraform" width="400">](Documents/CloudFront_Distribute_i.png)